 When they are huge, then individuals do become more aggressive.

-However, individuals who decide to increase their testosterone might already be predisposed towards more aggression.
+However, individuals who decide to increase their testosterone might already be predisposed toward more aggression.

 In the end, different levels of testosterone are not good at explaining why some individuals are more aggressive than others.